ArtuursSlissaans/javascript-DOM/01-show-one-element/QUESTIONS.md

 > If you click the link to reveal more text and then refresh the page, does the text remain revealed, or is it hidden again?
 Why?

-Your reply here...
-Vins vel projām būs atvērts.
+Your reply here...Viņš aiztaisīsies jo tu arī refrešo to cammandu ar visu lapaspusi

 ---